-Due to the heavy machinery and other hazards, construction sites can be extremely dangerous if workers, employers and pedestrians are not careful.
+Due to the heavy machinery and other hazards, construction sites can be extremely dangerous if workers, employers, and pedestrians are not careful.
 If you have been injured in a construction accident, it is imperative you speak with a skilled personal injury accident attorney who can evaluate your case and view your options.
 Below are some of the frequently asked questions regarding construction accidents.

 What should I do if I were in a construction accident?

-The first thing you should always do with every accident is seek medical attention if your injuries are serious.
+The first thing you should always do with every accident is to seek medical attention if your injuries are serious.
 Then you should report the accident and speak with either your supervisor or employer.
-Workers compensation typically requires a visit to the hospital which is helpful evidence in your workers compensation case.
+Workers compensation typically requires a visit to the hospital which is helpful evidence in your workers' compensation case.

 Who can I sue if I was injured at a construction site?

 You should be able to sue any person who is at fault for your injuries other than your employer.
 Your remedies against your employer are limited to workers’ compensation.
 But your remedies against a general contractor or owner may be limited to cases where you can prove active negligence on behalf of these parties.

 Can I file a lawsuit against 3rd parties even while collecting workers’ compensation?